BardicDefense/purple-hack/README.md

 ## Determine Initial Background

-Using the [character background generator](background.md), determine your character's height, weight, and family upbringing.
+Using the [character background generator](background.md), determine your character's height, weight, family upbringing, and progenitor.

 ## Choose Your Class & Note Hit Die